jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 And that's it!

 You can see the completed app running [here](/projects/github-reason-react-tutorial/).
-The completed source is [on Github](https://github.com/jsdf/github-reason-react-tutorial/).
+The completed source is available [on Github](https://github.com/jsdf/github-reason-react-tutorial/).

 If you have any feedback about this article you can tweet me: [@ur_friend_james](https://twitter.com/ur_friend_james)